Slam Dunk Ernest

-Slam Dunk Ernest is a 1995 American direct-to-video sports comedy film, and the eighth full-length feature film starring Jim Varney as Ernest P. Worrell.
-It was released direct-to-video, and was directed by long-time Ernest collaborator John Cherry.
-In this film, Ernest joins his employer's basketball team and later becomes a star with the help of an angel (Kareem Abdul-Jabbar).
-It was the third and final Ernest film to be shot in Vancouver, British Columbia.
+Slam Dunk Ernest is a 1995 American sports comedy film.
+It is the eighth film to feature the character Ernest P. Worrell, and the seventh in the Ernest series, after Ernest Goes to School (1994).
+It was directed and written by John Cherry and stars Jim Varney.
+In the film, Ernest joins his employer's basketball team and later becomes a star with the help of an angel.

+It was released on direct-to-video on June 20, 1995.
+The next film in the series, Ernest Goes to Africa was released in July 1997.

-Plot summary
+Plot

 Ernest takes a job with a cleaning service at the local mall, and he soon seeks to join his co-workers' basketball team, "Clean Sweep", as they compete in the city league tournament.
 He is reluctantly accepted by the team, but given only a minor role as their cheerleader and mascot.
 They start to regret letting Ernest join when he accidentally causes them to lose a game in the last second.

 In his despair, he is visited by an angel, and given a pair of magical shoes, but is warned, "Don't misuse the shoes."
 As a matter of fact, the shoe store's owner, Zamiel Moloch happens to be a demon in disguise.
-He would eventually prevent Ernest's sportsmanship with the basketball players by luring Ernest to arrogance, and Ernest's love interest, Erma Terradiddle, a formerly shy girl into a money-hungry vamp, all in an effort to gain Quincy the son the lead player.
+He would eventually prevent Ernest's sportsmanship with the basketball players by luring Ernest to arrogance, and Ernest's love interest, Erma Terradiddle, a money-loving lady who was a formerly shy but cheerful geek turned into a beautiful but tawdry seductress, all in an effort to gain Quincy, the son of Barry, the team captain.

-When an injury to a key player leaves the team desperate for a replacement, Ernest is given an opportunity to play.
+When an injury to a key player threatens to eliminate the team from the tournament unless they find a backup player, Ernest is given an opportunity to play.
 In the process, he discovers that the supernatural shoes have imbued him with super speed and the ability to fly.
 Armed with these extraordinary abilities, he leads the team to a series of victories leading ultimately to a showdown with the NBA's Charlotte Hornets.
 As the city league tournament champions, Clean Sweep earns the right to play an exhibition contest against the Hornets, but suffers turmoil as Ernest's teammates soon grow weary of his flagrant over-the-top ball-hogging antics.
-All the while Quincy goes to steal a pair of tennis shoes he has had his eyes on.
+All the while, Quincy goes to steal a pair of tennis shoes he has had his eyes on.

-While Ernest is in the zone and the team does nothing but sit around, Ernest decides to let the team do the work, wash his hands of Moloch and Erma, and get rid of the shoes, in doing so it influences Quincy to return the shoes, but Ernest is needed again and scores (along with causing some mishaps) the game-winning point and the members of the team get drafted into the NBA, after a real agent recognizes Barry's skill.
+While Ernest is in the zone and the team does nothing but sit around, Ernest decides to let the team do the work, wash his hands of Moloch and Erma, and get rid of the shoes.
+In doing so, it influences Quincy to return the shoes, but Ernest is needed again and scores the game-winning point and the members of the team get drafted into the NBA, after a real agent recognizes Barry's skill.